ryac/cubeslider/README.md

 ## Documentation

-This effect was used on a project at [Invoke Media][invokemedia] and thought I'd make a pluginfo for it.
+This effect was used on a project at [Invoke Media][invokemedia] and thought I'd make a plugin for it.

 Download the [production version][min] or the [development version][max].